MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-csharp-console.md

    >
    > ![.NET Core cross-platform development workload in the Visual Studio Installer](./media/dot-net-core-xplat-dev-workload.png)
    >
-   > Choose the **Modify** button in the Visual Studio Installer.
+   > After that, choose the **Modify** button in the Visual Studio Installer.
 You might be prompted to save your work; if so, do so.
 Next, choose **Continue** to install the workload.
 Then, return to step 2 in this "[Create a project](#create-a-project)" procedure.

 1. In the **Configure your new project** window, type or enter *HelloWorld* in the **Project name** box.
 Then, choose **Create**.